RSS Facebook X (Twitter) YouTube Instagram Flickr

 By investing in new teachers’ confidence, growth, and long-term success as professionals, Dallas ISD’s mentorship program goes beyond the education code requirement.
 The program builds nurtured relationships that make a lasting impact.

-“It’s exciting to think about the possibilities and the outcomes that will come along with these relationships,” said Beverly Lusk, executive director of Employee Experience.
+“It’s exciting to think about the possibilities and the outcomes that will come along with these relationships,” said Beverly Lusk, executive director of the HCM Employee Experience team.
 “It’s important to us that our mentor teachers can lead and coach with empathy.
 It also takes great listening skills to truly be a support system for their novice teacher.”

 The Teacher Mentor Program connects novice teachers with more experienced teachers who help them maintain morale, confidence, and effectiveness.
 Mentors meet with their teachers weekly, and often more frequently as relationships grow, offering guidance on classroom management, workload balance, and navigating the many requirements that come with being an educator.

 With 840 mentors supporting nearly 1,000 first- and second-year teachers, the program is one of the largest in the state.
-According to Kalyse McElveen, director of Employee Experience, great mentors are effective teachers themselves who are emotionally intelligent individuals with the capacity to become a safety net for new educators.
+Across the district, great mentors are effective teachers themselves who are emotionally intelligent and have the capacity to become a safety net for new educators.

 As National Mentoring Day approaches on Oct.
 27, HCM will host its annual mentor-mentee mixer at Dave & Buster’s on Oct.
 28. This event will be a time of community and celebration for teachers who have built strong partnerships through the program.